esphome/esphome-docs/components/lvgl.rst

     - **text** (**Required**, :ref:`templatable <config-templatable>`, string): The ``text`` option in this action can contain static text, a :ref:`lambda <config-lambda>` outputting a string or can be formatted using ``printf``-style formatting (see :ref:`display-printf`).
         -  **format** (*Optional*, string): The format for the message in :ref:`printf-style <display-printf>`.
         -  **args** (*Optional*, list of :ref:`lambda <config-lambda>`): The optional arguments for the format message.
+    - Widget styles or properties from the specific options above, which you want update.

 **Triggers:**